 Global Cockroach Species Diversity

 Although only a small fraction of cockroach species are considered pests, the global number of species is estimated to be vast.
 Many of these species play crucial ecological roles, such as decomposing organic matter and being a food source for other animals.
 This diversity reflects their ability to adapt to a wide range of environmental conditions.
+For a visual exploration of the vast diversity of cockroach species worldwide, you can check out the video below:

 Unique Characteristics and Adaptations